Le Méridien Jimbaran – Sparkling-new and super-functional, featuring a chic design and ideal location.

-- Beach: The beach is about 100m away, via the carpark to the Muaya Beach seafood cafes (2-minute walk).
+- Beach: The beach is about 100m away, via the carpark to the Muaya Beach seafood cafes.
 Open to the public (like all local beaches), it’s very crowded from 4 pm, but still one of Bali’s finest, with calm water and white sand.

 - Views: All rooms overlook the pool and/or gardens.
 The penthouses and villas on the top floor offer sea views which are somewhat obstructed by the beachside cafes.

 - Private Pools/Jacuzzis: Some rooms on the ground floor have direct access to an offshoot of the main pool.
-The Penthouses and Oceanic View Sky Villas have private pools, while the Grand Avant Garde Suites contain a jacuzzi.
+The Penthouses and Oceanic View Sky Villas have private pools, while the Grand Avant Garde Suites feature jacuzzis.

 - Parking: Enough parking spots near the lobby but check when booking.
-However, think long and hard before driving anywhere in Bali.
+Also, think long and hard before driving anywhere in Bali.

 - How to Book: Booking.com will have the best rates.

 - Pool: Dominating the resort is the main lagoon-shaped saltwater pool with its swim-up bar.
-Another much quieter pool is on the rooftop offering breezes and views not found at ground level.
+Another much quieter pool is on the rooftop offering a pleasant breeze and views not found at ground level.
 Also, a separate children’s pool.

 - Spa: The state-of-the-art Serenity Spa provides a broad range of massages, scrubs, facials, and other treatments.